 Problem gambling is a treatable disease.
 Like any other addiction, steps can be taken to break the hold gambling has over a person and the lives of their family.
 The first step is realizing that there is a problem and taking the step to access treatment.
 This is followed by sticking to the treatment plan and following through with action.
 The last step is developing a maintenance plan for success.
 Problem gamblers need to surround themselves with healthy support systems and develop healthy coping mechanisms that can assist them during times of great stress or turmoil.

-The NCPGP helpline, texting and chatting online options connect a problem gambler or concerned family member to a trained and licensed clinician.
+The NCPGP helpline, texting and chatting online options connect a caller, self-identified gambler or concerned family member to a trained and licensed clinician.

 The clinician will perform a screening and provide options on all free counseling services.
 NCPGP has more than 80 trained providers throughout the state of North Carolina available to provide face-to-face counseling for up to sessions at no cost.